echi/cvxclustr/README.md

 ## Remarks

 Details on the algorithms are in the paper [Splitting Methods for Convex Clustering] (http://arxiv.org/abs/1304.0499) by Chi and Lange.

-Previous takes on this formulation of clustering are
+Previous takes on this formulation of clustering:

 [Just Relax and Come Clustering!
 A Convexification of k-Means Clustering](http://www.control.isy.liu.se/research/reports/2011/2992.pdf) by Lindsten, Ohlsson, and Ljung.